GonMazzini/Gon_Portfolio/README.md

-#### https://github.com/GonMazzini contains many of my repositories regarding Machine Learning, Optimization problems, Wind Loads and Reliability analysis.
+####  (Many of my repositories regarding Machine Learning, Optimization problems, Wind Loads and Reliability analysis can be seen in https://github.com/GonMazzini )

-# This Portfolio contains a brief overview of some Machine Learning models related Wind Energy.
+# This Portfolio contains a brief overview of some Machine Learning models related to Wind Energy.